JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 **Ineffective Range:** Greater than the Effective component of a Range but less than or equal to the Ineffective component of a Range, dice pool rolls gain Disadvantage.

-**Max Range:** Greater than the Ineffective component of a Range but less than or equal to the Max component of a Range, dice pool rolls gain Disadvantage.
+**Max Range:** Greater than the Ineffective component of a Range but less than or equal to the Max component of a Range, dice pool rolls gain Super Disadvantage.

 ### Static Range